 - Infection

 One of the biggest benefits of laparoscopic hernia repair is that it allows for shorter stays in the hospital.
-Many patients are even able to go home the same day after being monitored and receiving medication.
+You may even be able to go home the same day after being monitored and receiving medication.
 You can return to work a few days following your minimally invasive hernia repair surgery recovery.

 Open Surgery